rantalainen/webropol-api-client/README.md

 ## Parameters needed for using the API client

-### surveyId
+### SurveyId
 Each survey has its own globally unique identifier (GUID) that is represented in an 32 digits with hyphens.
 Most of the requests will need the survey id in order to work.
-Your survey id can be found from the URL address when accessing the survey via UI.
+Your surveyId can be found from the URL address when accessing the survey via UI.
 You can also get all your surveys with their id's by using the `getSurveys()` which will list all the surveys your account has access to.

-### questionId
+### QuestionId
 Each survey contains questions which, too, have an unique identifier, a questionId.
 Each question in every survey has its own questionId regardless if they are copied or structured the same.
 You can get all questionIds from one survey by using the `getSurveyQuestions(surveyId)`.

-### startDate, endDate
+### StartDate, EndDate
-Some functions allow you to filter the results by startDate and endDate.
+Some functions allow you to filter the results by StartDate and EndDate.
 Date is a string value, for example `2020-10-10T06:09:52.232Z`.

 ## Functions